Ayushburman/Introduction-to-Psychology/Facts.md

 People tend to notice
-and remember information that supports what they already believ One positive quality such as attractiveness or confidence) can make The first number or idea you hear
+and remember information that supports what they already believ One positive quality such as attractiveness or confidence) can make